GiuseppeBergamino/Home/Activities/README.md

 # Awards

 ### XII National Arts Award - Section Electronic Music and New Technologies
-#### Electroacoustic Musical Compositions - Works with Live Electronics [03.07.2017 - 05.07.2017]
+#### Electroacoustic Musical Compositions - Works with Live Electronics [03.07 - 05.07.2017]
-Received a diploma of merit as the second-place winner in the Live Electronics category of the XII National Arts Award with the work **Ghenesis Khai Athroisma** performed with the Cimarosa Ensemble. <br>
+Received a diploma of merit as the second-place winner in the Live Electronics category of the XII National Arts Award with the work **Ghenesis Khai Athroisma** performed with the Cimarosa Ensemble <br>
-Jury: Alvin Curran, Simon Emmerson and Ivan Fedele.
+Jury: Alvin Curran, Simon Emmerson and Ivan Fedele

 <p><br></p>